Presidency of Andrew Jackson: Election of 1828

 The 1828 campaign was very much a personal one.
 As was the custom at the time, neither candidate personally campaigned, but their political followers organized many campaign events.
 Jackson was attacked as a slave trader, and his conduct was attacked in pamphlets such as the Coffin Handbills.
 Rachel Jackson was also a frequent target of attacks, and was widely accused of bigamy, a reference to the controversial situation of her marriage with Jackson.

 Despite the attacks, in the 1828 election, Jackson won a commanding 56 percent of the popular vote and 68 percent of the electoral vote, carrying most states outside of New England.
-Concurrent congressional elections also gave Jackson's allies nominal majorities in both houses of Congress, although many of those who campaigned as supporters of Jackson would diverge form Jackson during his presidency.
+Concurrent congressional elections also gave Jackson's allies nominal majorities in both houses of Congress, although many of those who campaigned as supporters of Jackson would diverge from Jackson during his presidency.
 The 1828 election marked the definitive end of the one-party "Era of Good Feelings", as the Democratic-Republican Party broke apart.
 Jackson's supporters coalesced into the Democratic Party, while Adams's followers became known as the National Republicans.
 Rachel had begun experiencing significant physical stress during the election season, and she died of a heart attack on December 22, 1828, three weeks after her husband's victory in the election.
 Jackson felt that the accusations from Adams's supporters had hastened her death, and he never forgave Adams.
 "May God Almighty forgive her murderers", Jackson swore at her funeral.
 "I never can."